 The Government has approved the revival of National Jute Manufactures Corporation (NJMC) Limited.
-The revival package includes running of three mills of NJMC out of six closed mills.
+As per the revival package three mills of NJMC out of six closed mills have started commercial production..
 The revived mills will operate as model modernised mills and produce 82,500 MT of packaging material every year.
 This will meet about 8% of the total demand by jute packaging material by Government agency.